Rawson Department, San Juan

-Rawson is a central department of San Juan Province in Argentina.
+Rawson is a department of San Juan Province in Argentina.

 The provincial subdivision has a population of about 107,000 inhabitants in an area of 164 km2, and its capital city is Villa Krause, which is located around 1,190 km from Capital Federal.

 Geography

 Rawson is located in south central province of San Juan, at 6 km to the south of the City of San Juan and has an area of 300 km2.
 Its boundaries are: